 The Center for Teaching Excellence manages several innovative classroom spaces, including a teaching innovation lab, an active learning classroom, and two technology classrooms.
-During a typical semester, most of these rooms can be booked by faculty members on a semester-long basis, but given social distancing requirements we are currently trying to minimize use of these spaces.
-Please email firstname.lastname@example.org with any questions.
+We give preference to full-semester reservations, but instructors can also email firstname.lastname@example.org to inquire about date-specific reservations.

 Faculty have been impressed with the Innovation Lab’s capabilities.
 One instructor who used the space to facilitate opportunities for international graduate students to practice conference presentations and job talks shared that “in course evaluations, students mentioned the experience as a highlight of the semester.”
 Another faculty member described the room as “invaluable” to students in her marketing course, in which students completed a semester-long research project.
 The students use the Innovation Lab to conduct focus groups to gather data for their projects, where the flexibility of its various space configurations “is perfect for what the students need to accomplish, and over the years it has enabled the students to collect high-quality research data.”

 Faculty members are invited to utilize this space on a limited basis to try out new pedagogical ideas.
 Unlike the other technology-enabled classrooms that the CTE manages, however, this room is not available for semester-long booking.
 To inquire about booking the Teaching Innovation Lab, please contact email@example.com.